eclipse-hono/hono/site/documentation/content/user-guide/http-adapter.md

 ## Message Limits

-Before accepting any telemetry or event or command messages, the HTTP adapter verifies that the configured [message limit] ({{< relref "/concepts/resource-limits.md" >}}) is not exceeded.
-If the limit is exceeded then the incoming message is discarded with the status code `429 Too Many Requests`.
+The adapter rejects

+* a client's request to upload data with status code `429 Too Many Requests` and
+* any AMQP 1.0 message containing a command sent by a north bound application

+if the [message limit]({{< relref "/concepts/resource-limits.md" >}}) that has been configured for the device's tenant is exceeded.

 ## Publish Telemetry Data (authenticated Device)